mpangburn/PartiallyAppliedOperators/README.md

 - Postfix operators cannot begin with '!' because of its use with Optionals, which prevents the postfix definitions of `!=` and `!==`.__*__
 - Postfix operators cannot begin with '?' because of its use with Optionals, which prevents the postfix definition of `??`.

-__*__ In practice, the restrictions on these operators are trivial since their operations are commutative and either their prefix or postfix version can be implemented without issues.
+__*__ In practice, the restrictions on these operators are trivial since their operations are commutative, and either their prefix or postfix version can be implemented without issues.

 ## Looking Forward
 While [SE-002](https://github.com/apple/swift-evolution/blob/master/proposals/0002-remove-currying.md) removed previous syntax for currying, it also included some brief thoughts on [the future of currying in Swift](https://github.com/apple/swift-evolution/blob/master/proposals/0002-remove-currying.md#alternatives-considered).
 While we have yet to see movement on this front, inherently curried functions would have significant implications for the functional Swift community.
 Hopefully, the syntax introduced through this project will one day be native to Swift through built-in partial function application.